Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Wasserstein geometry in a finite volume

-and thus the Wasserstein distance can be interpreted as the mean squared displacement field.
-In a finite volume one has

 As is clear from this expression, the finite-volume effect corresponds to the fact that the long-wavelength modes of the displacement field are not fully included in the observation.
 In cosmology, such large-scale velocity fields are referred to as bulk flows \citep[e.g.,][]{1995PhR...261..271S}.
-Within a finite observational region, long-wavelength modes that move the entire region almost uniformly are not adequately sampled.
-As a result, the Wasserstein distance measured in a finite volume is underestimated relative to the true mass rearrangement in the full Universe.
+Within a finite observational region, long-wavelength modes that move the entire region almost uniformly are not adequately sampled. \CG{This interpretation is closely related to the well-known damping of the BAO feature.} \CG{Large-scale coherent displacements broaden the acoustic peak by moving galaxies away from their initial positions, thereby reducing the contrast of the BAO signal.
+This effect has been extensively studied in the context of BAO damping and reconstruction \citep{2007ApJ...664..660E}.
+The characteristic damping scale is determined by the variance of the displacement field, which is the same quantity that appears in the Wasserstein distance.}

+\CG{From this perspective, the Wasserstein distance may be regarded as a transport-based measure of the cumulative displacement responsible for BAO smearing.} \CG{This connection suggests a possible route toward relating Wasserstein geometry to observational constraints on the BAO damping scale.
+Recent analyses have demonstrated that the BAO damping scale itself can be constrained observationally, providing a potentially direct link between Wasserstein-based statistics and measurable large-scale structure observables \citep{2026arXiv260214533P}.}